 Lead Group, Bullseye 0 7 5 / 55, 30 Thousand, Hot, Hostile, Heavy.

-When under tactical control, the controlling agency (AIC) will only accept responsibilty for those groups not TARGETED
+When under tactical control, the controlling agency (AIC) will only accept responsibilty for those groups not TARGETED by fighters and monitor their positions.
+It is the fighter’s responsibility, once TARGETED to maintain radar coverage of their group(s).

 Close control is used when a controller must control individual fighters.
 Fighters should brief controllers on when/if they will require close control prior to mission start if able.
 During close control AIC may command a commit, target, or flow for fighters to adhere to.